SoM Classroom Scheduling Policy

 Food, Drink and Cosmetic Application

-Fleischmann Labs & LK005 Project Classroom: No food, drink, or cosmetic application is allowed when demonstrating or examining materials with chemical or biologic hazards.
-Food, drink, and cosmetic application are allowed following cleaning and disinfecting of all surfaces.
+Fleischmann Labs & LK005 Project Classroom: No cosmetic application is allowed when demonstrating or examining materials with chemical or biologic hazards.
+Cosmetic application is allowed following cleaning and disinfecting of all surfaces.

 The scheduling office should be notified immediately if rooms which have been booked are no longer needed, so rooms can then be allocated to other users.